Refurbishment Plans Update Jan 2024

-The Town Council is excited to announce that Phase II of the development of the Wades Centre has now started.
-This phase will include the addition of a reception area, refurbishment of the Wades Centre restroom facilities and the installation of solar panels.
+The Town Council is excited to confirm that Phase II of the development of the Wades Centre has now been completed.
+This phase included the addition of a reception area, new offices for the Town Council, refurbishment of the Wades Centre restroom facilities and installation of solar panels.

 For the last ten years, the Town Council office has been situated in the Princes Centre off of Clifford Road where it played a major role in securing the building to allow for the continuation of daycare provisions for the elderly and adults with learning disabilities.
 The Centre has since grown to become a highly successful organisation winning many awards.
 Their success has meant that they now require the office space that the Town Council occupy and regrettably have given notice to the Town Council that the lease will end in December 2023.